TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

 of the Flash message queue and the registration of a JS library to be loaded using RequireJS.

-Using this :php:`BackendTemplateView` class, the Fluid templates for your module need only take care of the actual content of your module.
+Using this :php:`BackendTemplateView` class, the `Fluid`:pn: templates for your module need only take care of the actual content of your module.
 As such, the Layout may be as simple as (again from "beuser"):